The Four Variables

 Buyers price from the outside in.
 They don't see your receipts.
 They see alternatives.

 Online search tools filter by price range.
-A buyer searching for homes up to $500,000 will see your home priced at $499,000.
-A buyer searching from $500,000 to $700,000 will also see it.
+A buyer searching up to $500,000 will see your home priced at $499,000.
+A buyer searching $500,000–$700,000 will also see it.
 Price it at $501,000 and you fall out of the first group entirely.
-This is called bracket positioning — and the difference of a few thousand dollars can determine which buyers ever see your listing at all.
+This is bracket positioning — and the difference of a few thousand dollars can determine which buyers ever see your listing.

 The left-digit effect compounds this.
 Research shows buyers respond disproportionately to the first number they see. $499,000 feels meaningfully less than $500,000 — not because it is, but because of how the brain processes it.
 In the luxury market this reverses: prestige pricing uses round numbers because $1,250,000 signals confidence, while $1,249,000 can signal desperation.